zikkid/ytscConverter/README.md

 ## How to use
 1. **Run the app**\
-navigate to the folder `app`.\
+this have not been tested for macOS, and may only be working on a Windows system. navigate to the folder `app`.\
 structure `links.txt` with linebreaks between every link, and run the app `main.exe`.\
 lines starting with "#" will be ignored, and can be used to structure for larger operations.\